Adopted by the 49th World Medical Assembly, Hamburg, Germany, November 1997,

 In organizations, the quality of health care can be assessed by both internal and external methods.

 Health care institutions should create internal quality improvement systems for their own use and ensure that instructions concerning such systems are followed.
-These systems should include continuous conducting of internal clinical peer review, review examination and treatment methods and their attendant results, tracking of the organization’s ability to react to quality data, and monitoring of patient feedback.
+These systems should include continuous conducting of internal clinical peer review and learning from adverse incidents, review examination and treatment methods and their attendant results, tracking of the organization’s ability to react to quality data, and monitoring of patient feedback.

 External quality review initiatives, such as external peer review and audit, should be carried out regularly and with a frequency corresponding to the evolution of the field or when there is special reason for external assessment.
 Any review should take into account risk adjustment of the patient population under consideration.